Bitdefender vs ESET: side-by-side comparison

 ESET features

-ESET has an abundance of features too.
-However, as is common, many of them are reserved for those choosing its premium plans.
+ESET has an abundance of features as well.
+However, as is common, many of them are reserved for those choosing premium plans.

 For starters, ESET has a great set of anti-theft features.
 To protect against theft, it offers features like location tracking, anti-theft optimization, laptop activity watch, one-way messaging, and phantom account.